 We can arrange for a signing interpreter to attend meetings that you have with us and we also have an induction loop available at our offices.
-You can contact us by telephone using Text Relay, a free service for people who are deaf or hard of hearing.
-To use Text Relay from a text-phone, dial 18001 and then the telephone number.
+You can contact us by telephone using Relay Assist, a free service for people who are deaf or hard of hearing.
+To use Relay Assist from a text-phone, dial 18001 and then the telephone number.
 From a standard telephone, dial 18002 and then the telephone number.
-Visit textrelay.org for more information
+Visit ngts.org.uk for more information.